 REHABILITATION AND PHYSICAL THERAPY

-Effectively improve patient health,
+Effectively improve patient health, functionality, and mobility

-Disclaimer: InBody devices should be used as an adjunct tool for clinical decision making and are not intended to diagnose or treat any diseases.
+Disclaimer: InBody devices should be used as an adjunct tool for clinical decision-making and are not intended to diagnose or treat any diseases.

 • Assess muscle distribution and target areas weakened by injury or surgery